yegor256/blog/_drafts/_usa.md

 not publicly, of course.
 They all claimed to be tolerant but in a private conversation were often whispering the n-word into my ear, while speaking about the race problem.
-They always had a handful of racist jokes when talking about their house keepers, who were all mexicans.
+They always had a handful of racist jokes when talking about their house keepers, who were all Mexicans.

 Intolerance, bigotry, xenophobia, and racism exist everywhere I happen to live, including Moscow and Amsterdam, but over there people are not afraid to say what